 The Lulu Convention Center –

 In addition to the above spaces, what makes the GHKB unique, apart from its grand decor and elaborate features, is the one of its kind convention center that is among the largest in the country.
 This is a space that offers world class facilities that open up endless possibilities, right from exclusive private functions and ceremonies with groups as small as 10 numbers to corporate events and large conferences.

 The center has its own separate entrance gate and can also be accessed through the main hotel lobby.
 A doorway segregates the hotel space from the convention center.

 This Lulu Convention Center is the highlight of the property and with a total of over 60,000 sq ft of meeting space distributed among customizable halls and over 30,000 sq ft of outdoors, it can accommodate upto an impressive number of 10,000 people at a time.

-Some of the spectacular features of the center are, separate porches leading to the various halls, exclusive entrances and lounges for VIPs, in built dais, translation booths, press balconies, mood lighting, retractable auditorium style seating that withdraws in 90 seconds, flexible spaces that can be bifurcated or trifurcated, large foyers, access to the lawns on the waterfront, parking facility for 1000 cars and not 1… not 2 … but 3 helicopters too 😀
+Some of the spectacular features of the center are, separate porches leading to the various halls, exclusive entrances and lounges for VIPs, in built dais, translation booths, press balconies, mood lighting, retractable auditorium style seating that withdraws in 90 seconds, flexible spaces that can be bifurcated or trifurcated, large foyers, access to the lawns on the waterfront, parking facility for 1000 cars and a helipad for not 1… not 2 … but 3 helicopters too 😀

 The center provides a one stop location for private functions like destination weddings, where the various ceremonies can be conducted at different spots like the lawns, the halls etc. The features that are provided, even include a bridal studio and to a large extent, eliminate the need to step outside the premises for the entire duration of the function.